dwymi02/nheqminer/README.md

         nheqminer -l zec-us-east1.nanopool.org:16666 -u YOUR_WALLET/YOUR_WORKER/YOUR_EMAIL@PROVIDER.com -p x -t [num_thrds]

-For more information, refer to https://zec.nanopool.org/help
+Additional information about mining ZEC on nanopool please refer to https://zec.nanopool.org/help Additional mining pools for your consideration available @ https://investoon.com/mining_pools/zec

 <i>Note: if you have a 4-core CPU with hyper threading enabled (total 8 threads) it is best to run with only 6 threads (experimental benchmarks shows that best results are achieved with 75% threads utilized)</i>